c3sr/pangolin_example/README.md

 # Pangolin Example

-This is an example C++ project that uses CMake to link against the Pangolin(github.com/c3sr/graph_challenge) library.
+This is an example C++ project that uses CMake to link against the Pangolin(github.com/c3sr/pangolin) library.
 There are two styles of using Pangolin.

 * The first is to include the pangolin source code in your project, and use the CMake `add_subdirectory()` function to add the Pangolin targets to your build.
-* The second is to install Pangolin separately, and use the CMake `find_package(pangolin CONFIG REQUIRED)` facility along with `-CMAKE_MODULE_PATH` to tell your code where Pangolin's headers and libraries are.
+* The second is to install Pangolin separately, and use the CMake `find_package(pangolin CONFIG REQUIRED)` facility along with `-DCMAKE_PREFIX_PATH` to tell your code where Pangolin's headers and libraries are.

 ## Prerequisites